 Our patented Polymer Bonding Process (Patent No: 10,577,521)

-Silicone rubber is a polymer.
-Conventional wisdom dictates that you can not glue polymers, especially silicone rubber.
+Our patented Polymer Bonding Process (Process) doesn’t create ugly and more importantly, it works with unparalleled strength.
+Because of deficient results with a variety of products available today, some still believe that you cannot even really glue polymers, especially silicone rubber.
 Since we developed our Polymer Bonding Process, we have learned a lot about bonding polymers.
-One discovered fact is that silicone rubber is a very difficult polymer to glue.
-It is not just getting silicone rubber to stick to something, the challenge is to get silicone rubber to adhere with strength.
+One discovered fact is that silicone rubber is actually a very difficult polymer to glue.
+It is not just getting silicone rubber to stick to something, the challenge is to get silicone rubber to form an adhesive bond.
+The most popular silicone adhseive products will merely stick the pieces together, but bonding with strength and flexibility, is another realm altogether.

 Our Process uses the laws of chemistry and the principles of Physics to create bonds.
 With elastomers, pressure effectively increases the surface area area available to bond.
 With the added pressure, the Process will bond silicone to itself, to any other polymer and/or to any other substrate quickly, easily and permanently.
 The steps of the Process are outlined later down the page.
 There is one type of silicone, platinum-cured silicone rubber, that requires extra steps to generate the results that you want.
 The details of the special treatment needed for platinum-cured silicone are at the bottom of this page.